adrian-is-on-github/helloweb/README.md

 Potential to add fancier stacks to CFN file - a database and lambda functions triggered by API gateway

-Review IAM role for helloweb user
+Minimize permissions for helloweb IAM user

 Create client billing alarm, cost allocation tags